prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <p>Matchers that have to be fulfilled in the alerts to be muted.
 The
-operator enforces that the alert matches the resource’s namespace.</p>
+operator enforces that the alert matches the resource&rsquo;s namespace.</p>
 </td>
 </tr>
 <tr>